smhurf/lewagon_challenges/04-Decision-Science/01-Project-Setup/Optional-Metric-Design/README.md

 ## Metric Design ⚙️

-In this exercice we are going get a first glimpse on Olist's business health
+In this exercice we are going get a first glimpse into Olist's business health.

-Open `metric_design.ipynb` and follow instructions.
+Open `metric_design.ipynb` and follow the instructions.